 Scripture Reading: Psalms 87 - 89 …

 Psalm 87 speaks of those promises that God made to Zion, to Jerusalem, and to the people of Israel.
 The writer declares that God will note each one that was born in Zion and that in the end God will establish Zion above all the other nations.
-This is not the only place we read of these things.
 Throughout the Old Testament God declares that He will never forget His promises to His servant, David (in fact, we read more about this in Psalm 89).
 It is important to understand and believe this truth, because as you come to Psalm 88 you find the "sons of Korah," the writers of these Psalms, in a BAD place, spiritually speaking.

-Some people wrongly believe that if a particular emotion and response to circumstances is written down in the Psalms, it is legitimate for us to feel and/or think the same.
-If they questioned God, we can, too.
-If they were overwhelmed and depressed, we can feel justified in being overwhelmed and depressed.
-If they cried out as though God had abandoned them, we can do the same … and God will understand.
-Can this really be what God would teach us through including Psalms like this in His Word?
-Is it not rather that God is telling us, "Other people have felt this way and I delivered them, so don't go there!!!"
+Some people wrongly believe that if a particular emotion and response to circumstances is written down in the Psalms, it is legitimate for us to feel, to think and to speak the same way.
+But as you read these words, can this really be what God would teach us through including Psalms like this in His Word?
+Or is God telling us, "Other people have felt this way and I delivered them, so don't go there!!!"

 Psalm 88 describes a place where you and I who believe in Jesus Christ NEVER need to visit!
 "My soul is full of trouble and my life draws near the grave" (88:3).
 He cries out to the LORD, "the God who saves me," but he doesn't believe God hears him.
 Is that true?
 What does the Bible teach?
 God hears His children when we cry out to Him.
 The Psalmist writes, "You have put me in the lowest pit, in the darkest depths.
 Your wrath lies heavily upon me; You have overwhelmed me with all Your waves" (88:6-7).
 He goes so far as to say, "I cry to You for help, O LORD; … Why, O LORD, do You reject me and hide Your face from me?"
 (88:13-14).